-We compare strategies to fine-map Quantitative Trait Loci (QTL) in mice using Heterogeneous Stocks (HS).
-We show that a panel of about 100 Recombinant Inbred Lines (RIL) derived from an HS, and which we call an RIHS, is ideally suited to fine-map QTL to very high resolution, without the cost of additional genotyping.
-We also investigate a strategy based on in-vitro fertilisation of large numbers of F1 offspring of HS males crossed with an inbred line (IVHS).
-This method requires some additional genotyping but avoids the breeding delays and costs associated with the construction of a RI panel.
-We show that QTL detection is higher using RIHS than with IVHS, and that it is independent of the number of RI lines, provided the total number of animals phenotyped is constant.
-However, fine-mapping accuracy is slightly better using IVHS.
-We also investigate the effects of varying the number of HS generations and using multiallelic microsatellites instead of SNPs.
-We find that quite modest generation times of 10-20 generations are optimal.
-Microsatellites are only superior to SNPs when the generation time is 30 or more and when the markers are widely spaced.
+We compared strategies to fine-map Quantitative Trait Loci (QTL) in mice with heterogeneous stocks (HS).
+We showed that a panel of about 100 Recombinant Inbred Lines (RIL) derived from an HS, and which we called an RIHS, was ideally suited to finemap QTL to very high resolution, without the cost of additional genotyping.
+We also investigated a strategy based on in vitro fertilization of large numbers of F1 offspring of HS males crossed with an inbred line (IVHS).
+This method required some additional genotyping but avoided the breeding delays and costs associated with the construction of an RI panel.
+We showed that QTL detection was higher by using RIHS than with IVHS and that it was independent of the number of RI lines, provided the total number of animals phenotyped was constant.
+However, finemapping accuracy was slightly better with IVHS.
+We also investigated the effects of varying the number of HS generations and using multiallelic microsatellites instead of SNPs.
+We found that guite modest generation times of 10-20 generations were optimal.
+Microsatellites were superior to SNPs only when the generation time was 30 or more and when the markers were widely spaced.